 Delete: You can delete the rule from the Delete column xx-link.

-Accounting rule name: Name the rule so that the name directly indicates what the rule is intended to account.
+Posting rule name: Name the rule so that the name directly indicates what the rule is intended to post.

-Used only in transfers: With this option, you can create an accounting rule, but the transaction must still be manually processed from the bank statement using the rule.
+Used only in transfers: With this option, you can create a posting rule, but the transaction must still be manually handled from the bank statement using the rule.

 Targeted amount: This field is the first of three targets.
 If a specific amount, such as 1234.56 euros, repeatedly appears on the bank statement, the amount field can be used as a target.
 If the transaction amounts vary, this target cannot be used.

-If you are creating an accounting rule for bank service fees, note that there are both taxable and non-taxable fees.
-Create the rule based on which type is more prevalent on the bank statement, manually handle exceptions with the Account tool, and then use the rule for the rest.
+If you are creating a posting rule for bank service fees, note that there are both taxable and non-taxable fees.
+Create the rule based on which type is more prevalent on the bank statement, manually handle exceptions with the Post tool, and then use the rule for the rest.

-Calculation targets: With the accounting rule, you can choose whether the rule creates a calculation target for the generated voucher.
-To make the calculation target visible, they must first be created in the calculation target management.
+Cost objects: With the posting rule, you can choose whether the rule creates a cost object for the generated voucher.
+To make the cost object visible, they must first be created in the cost object management.

 Did you find it helpful?
 Yes No